-The video goes through the very few steps that are required to get this corn relish dip ready for eating.
-If you like what you see, then please be sure to subscribe to the channel, so you stay up to date.
+The video goes through the very few steps that are required to get this dip ready for eating.
+If you like what you see, then please be sure to subscribe to the channel, so that you can stay up to date.

 Corn Relish Dip Recipe

-- 250g (9 oz.) cream cheese (Room Temperature)
+- 250 g (8.8 oz) cream cheese (Room Temperature)

 - In a food processor, add the corn relish and the cream cheese.

 - This dip goes fantastic with the usual crackers, celery sticks, carrot sticks, or even chips.
 If you want, you can follow our homemade tortilla chips recipe and make your own chips.